 15 per cent off on a range of beauty and wellness treatments in the on-board spa, SPA-ROSA

-The services of an International Host and an experienced English-speaking crew
+The services of a Cruise Director and experienced English-speaking crew

 All port taxes and surcharges

 Discover the riverside havens, Pinhão and Barca d’Alva